matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 message and send it to Bob
 4. Bob uses his secret key to decrypt the message

-This allows scalability of encrypted messaging.
+This allows scalability of encrypted messaging and helps significantly with key distribution.
+How can we get K<sub>e</sub> to people securely?
+This solves that issue by separating the keys and letting anyone we want use the public key.